tobiipro/g3pylib/CONTRIBUTING.md

 - `pyright` for type checking
 - `black` for formatting
 - `isort` for import sorting
+- `pdoc` for generating documentation

 ## Tests
 Tests are implemented using [`pytest`](https://docs.pytest.org/en/7.1.x/) and you run them with the command `pytest` while being in the root directory.

 ## Logging
 Logging is implemented using [`logging`](https://docs.python.org/3/library/logging.html).
-To get logging messages of a specific level, initialize logging with the following lines:
+To get logging messages of a specific level, initialize logging in the implementing code with the following lines:

 ```python
 import logging